 Shop till you drop at the Old Town Market

-The Benidorm Old Town mark on Wednesdays and Sundays is a good bet for leather, shoes and carvings.
-You’ll probably get a better price here on souvenirs than the indoor market.
+The Benidorm Old Town market is held on Wednesdays.
+There is also a Benidorm Sunday market and these are both a good bet for leather, shoes, and carvings.
+You’ll probably get a better price here on souvenirs than at the indoor market in Benidorm.

 This small museum, which is free to enter contains model ships and other marine-based exhibits to remember Benidorm’s fishing and maritime past.
-It’s next to the harbour on the Paseo de Colon.
+It’s next to the harbor on the Paseo de Colon.
+It’s one of the more unusual places to see in Benidorm!

 The house museum is the primary art gallery in Benidorm.
 House in a 19th-century house, entrance is free and you’ll find contemporary art and sculptures here.